-Further advice about disqualification for appointment can be given by contacting Amanda Chadwick, Human Resources Manager or Jane Saunders, Human Resources Administrator at: hr@osteopathy.org.uk.
+Further advice about disqualification for appointment can be given by contacting the Human Resources team at: hr@osteopathy.org.uk.

 Conflicts of interest

 You should note the requirement to declare any conflicts of interest when applying for a role and the need to declare any conflicts that arise once in post if successful.
 This includes the need to declare any relevant business interests, positions of authority or other connections with organisations relevant to the business of GOsC.